PolygonJaipur/BUIDL-IRL/frontend/README.md

 ### 7. Making NFT Card component

-- We will be using BuidlNft and Staking contract for this
+- We will be using BuidlNft and Staking contract for this in `components/Cards/NFTCard.jsx`

 ```
  const stakingContract = useContract({